-The new Samsung 970 EVO represents the evolution of the Korean giant’s stacked 3-bit MLC memory tech, and shows just how dominant the company is in the SSD market.
+The Samsung 970 EVO represents the evolution of the Korean giant’s stacked 3-bit MLC memory tech, and shows just how dominant the company is in the SSD market.
 No-one else comes close… so if you want the best SSD, you want Samsung.
-And the best has just got better, too.
+And the best got better, too.

-Samsung have been making the best SSDs for the last few years and don’t seem to be letting up.
-You can argue, as I have before, that they don’t have things all their own way in the old school SATA space, with Crucial able to give as good as they get with drives like the Crucial MX500, but in terms of the speedy NVMe SSD they’re unrivalled.
+Samsung has been making the best SSDs for the last few years and don’t seem to be letting up.
+You can argue, as I have before, that it doesn’t have things all its own way in the old-school SATA space, with Crucial able to give as good as they get with drives like the Crucial MX500.
+But in terms of the speedy NVMe SSD they’re more or less unrivalled.

-Now, the new $450 (£376) Samsung 970 EVO 1TB drive, launching May 7th, isn’t exactly making waves itself – it’s only marginally faster than the previous generation of Samsung 960 EVO and 960 Pro SSDs – but the new generation is coming out at the same price points, with greater endurance, higher capacities, and a longer warranty.
+Now, the $248 (£226) Samsung 970 EVO 1TB drive, isn’t exactly making technological waves itself – it’s only marginally faster than the previous generation of Samsung 960 EVO and 960 Pro SSDs – but the next-gen drive arrived at the same price points, with greater endurance, higher capacities, and a longer warranty.

 The new cache memory is, at least in part, what allows the 970 EVO to offer a 25% lower idle power level than its predecessor.
 That should make this PCIe drive quite a tempting option in terms of gaming laptops.

-Because it’s a completely bespoke, in-house design, Samsung have been able to play around with it to their heart’s content.
-That means they have complete control over it and can tailor it specifically to their memory, which they also make in-house.
+Because it’s a completely bespoke, in-house design, Samsung has been able to play around with it to its heart’s content.
+That means it has complete control over it and can tailor the controller’s inner workings specifically to its own memory, also made in-house.
 It’s this self-contained design and manufacturing strategy which makes Samsung almost impossible to best in the high-end SSD game.

-It’s also what allows them to be so confident about the performance and longevity of the Samsung 970 EVO.
-They can now offer the same 5 year warranty as the straight MLC-powered Pro drives of the last generation despite using the weaker TLC memory.
-The rated endurance of the 1TB drives has gone up from a total of 400TB written over their lifetimes to a total of 600TB.
+It’s also what allows it to be so confident about the performance and longevity of the Samsung 970 EVO.
+It’s offering the same 5 year warranty as the straight MLC-powered Pro drives of the last generation despite using the weaker TLC memory.
+The rated endurance of the 1TB drives has gone up from a total of 400TB written over their lifetimes to 600TB.
 Considering the more expensive 960 Pro 1TB is rated at 800TB, that’s pretty impressive.